Driving on a Suspended or Revoked License in Kentucky

 If you drive while your license is suspended or revoked for driving under the influence, you can be charged with a class B or class A misdemeanor or class D felony and will face the following penalties:

-• six-month license revocation, up to $250 in fines, and up to 90 days in jail for a first offense (class B misdemeanor)
+• 6-month license suspension, up to $250 in fines, and up to 90 days in jail for a first offense (class B misdemeanor)

-• one-year license revocation, up to $500 in fines, and 90 days to one year in jail for a second offense within ten years (class A misdemeanor), and
+• 1-year license suspension, up to $500 in fines, and up to 1 year in jail for a second offense within 10 years (class A misdemeanor), and

 However, depending on the situation, you might have to meet other conditions (like getting caught up with child support payments) or retake driving examinations before you'll be able to drive again.